Best Home Security System for 2018By - 01/01/2018

 No Door Knockers

 In addition to owning their system, we’ve secret shopped them multiple times.
-Each time, we found that our sales rep was helpful and not like a hammer looking for a nail.
 What we really like about Frontpoint’s sales process is that you can call to talk to a salesperson if you want, or you can snoop around online to decide what you want before making a call.
 This is a complete 360 from companies like Vivint and ADT, who are very secretive online and on the phone.
 Traditional companies require that you schedule an appointment to meet with a salesperson in your home to get any real information.
 Once inside, they are as high pressure as it gets, and they are absolutely trained to get you to sign the dotted line before they leave.
 Maybe you are strong enough to say no, but it’s tougher in your home and uncomfortable.
 Plus, there are many complaints online that are based on broken promises.
 Most of them read something like this,

 “In my home, the salesperson promised me (free monitoring, free equipment, a short contract, a return period), but in the end, I got screwed.”